-Of the 270 farms represented in the report, 218 were bearing last season, representing almost 26,000 tonnes of nut-in-shell or approximately 50% of national production.
-Operating cost data was provided by 79 farms and resource use data was sourced from 146 farms.
+Of the 275 farms represented in the report, 231 were bearing last season, representing over 31,500 tonnes of nut-in-shell or approximately 54% of national production.
+Operating cost data was provided by 87 farms and resource use data was sourced from 109 farms.

-Participation in the benchmarking service is a free, levy-funded and open to all Australian growers.
+Participation in benchmarking is free to all Australian growers, delivered through the levy-funded Macadamia industry benchmarking and sustainability insights 2022-2027 project (MC22000).
 All participants receive a personalised, confidential farm benchmark report, comparing their productivity, quality, costs (optionally) and resource use with the averages of other similar farms based on region, farm size and tree age.
 Participants also have the option to attend free regional Benchmark Group meetings to network with other growers in their area and discuss seasonal outcomes and farm management approaches.

-Data collection for the 2024 season has ended and 2024 season farm benchmark reports will be available later this year.
-Data collection for the 2025 season will also commence later this year.
-All that you need is details of your plantings and seasonal consignments.
+Data collection for the 2025 season has commenced.
+Existing participants will be sent a link to complete their 2025 information online over the coming weeks.
+For those looking to join benchmarking all you need is details of your plantings and seasonal consignments.
 You can provide your consignment details yourself if you wish, or alternatively the benchmark team can source these from your processor(s) with your consent.
-If you have any questions or would like further information don’t hesitate to contact the team or your local benchmark team member below.
+If you have any questions or would like further information don’t hesitate to contact your local benchmark team member below.
+You can download the 2024 industry report and the 2025 benchmarking data collection form by following the links below.

 Queensland